Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 DiskGenius

-What Does IRQL_NOT_LESS_OR_EQUAL Mean?
+What Does the IRQL_NOT_LESS_OR_EQUAL Stop Code Mean?

 "Your device ran into a problem and needs to restart.
 We're just collecting some error info, and then we'll restart for you.